HTTP-RPC/Kilo/README.md

 ```

 ### Custom Body Content
 The `Content` annotation can be used to associate custom body content with a service method.
-It defines a single `value()` attribute representing the expected body type.
-Annotated methods can access the decoded content via the `getBody()` method.
+Annotated methods can access decoded content via the `getBody()` method.

 For example, the following method might be used to create a new listing in a product catalog: